The 10 Best LED Strip Lights

 video play icon

 This wiki has been updated 36 times since it was first published in December of 2016.
 You can add an energy-efficient, decorative effect to almost any spot in your home or office with one of these LED strip lights.
 We've included both monochromatic and multicolored models, as well as some high-tech options that can connect to your smartphone via Wi-Fi or Bluetooth, enabling you to control their brightness, color, flashing pattern, and the times they’ll turn on and off.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 1. Micomlan Music Sync